Gary David Goldberg: Controversy

 Beginning in 2000, Tracy Keenan Wynn and more than 150 television writers over the age of 40 filed 23 class-action lawsuits that charged Hollywood's television industry—networks, studios, talent agencies and production companies—with age discrimination.
-A prominent industry quote cited in the case came from Gary David Goldberg, who told TV Guide Magazine that Spin City had "no writers on the set over the age of 29 — by design."
+A prominent industry quote cited in the case came from Gary David Goldberg, who told TV Guide that Spin City had "no writers on the set over the age of 29—by design."

 On January 6, 2009, the Superior Court of the State of California, for the County of Los Angeles, granted final approval to a consent decree resolving age discrimination claims asserted against defendants International Creative Management, Inc. (ICM) and Broder Kurland Webb Agency (BKW).
 The consent decree affected a full and final resolution of the class claims, including all individual claims subsumed in the cases.
 Under the terms of the consent decree, defendants ICM and BKW paid $4.5 million into a settlement fund.

 Personal life

-Goldberg died of a brain tumor in Montecito, California on June 22, 2013, at the age of 68.
+Goldberg died of a brain tumor in Montecito, California on June 22, 2013, three days before his 69th birthday.

 His daughter is comedy writer Shana Goldberg-Meehan.